PipedreamHQ/docs/docs/notebook/code/README.md

 ## Variable scope

-Any variables you create within a cell are scoped to that cell.
-That is, they cannot be referenced in any other cell.
+Any variables you create within a step are scoped to that step.
+That is, they cannot be referenced in any other step.

-Within a cell, the [normal rules of JavaScript variable scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) apply.
+Within a step, the [normal rules of JavaScript variable scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) apply.

-**Any data you need to use across cells, or send to destinations, we recommend you keep in `$event`.** [`$event`](/notebook/dollar-event/) is a global variable accessible across all cells in a notebook. `$event` is a JavaScript object; you can add, delete or update properties of `$event` in any code cell.
+**Any data you need to use across steps, or send to destinations, we recommend you keep in `$event`.** [`$event`](/notebook/dollar-event/) is a global variable accessible across all steps in a workflow. `$event` is a JavaScript object; you can add, delete or update properties of `$event` in any code step.
 See the [docs on `$event`](/notebook/dollar-event/) for more information.

 ## `$end`

-Sometimes you want to end your pipeline early.
+Sometimes you want to end your workflow early.
 For example:

-- You only want to run your pipeline for 5% of all events sent to your source.
+- You only want to run your workflow for 5% of all events sent to your source.
-- You only want to run your pipeline for users in the United States.
-If you receive a request from outside the U.S., you don't want the rest of the code in your pipeline to run.
+- You only want to run your workflow for users in the United States.
+If you receive a request from outside the U.S., you don't want the rest of the code in your workflow to run.
 - You may use the `user_id` contained in the event to look up information in an external API.
 If you can't find data in the API tied to that user, you don't want to proceed.

-**In any code cell, calling the `$end()` function will end the execution of the pipeline immediately.** No remaining code in that cell, and no code or destination cells below, will run for the current event.
+**In any code step, calling the `$end()` function will end the execution of the workflow immediately.** No remaining code in that step, and no code or destination steps below, will run for the current event.

 ```javascript
 $end();